 Lough Key Forest Park, Nature park near Boyle, Ireland.

-Lough Key Forest Park is a large park on the southern shore of Lough Key with extensive walking trails through native woodlands and cedar trees.
-Interconnected waterways run throughout the grounds, offering many ways to explore the landscape.
+Lough Key Forest Park is a large park on the southern shore of Lough Key in County Roscommon, Ireland, with walking trails through native woodlands and cedar trees.
+A network of waterways runs through the grounds, and several islands on the lake can be reached from within the park.

-The land belonged to the Rockingham Estate until 1959, when the family sold it to the Irish Land Commission after a grand house designed by Nash burned down.
-This marked the change from private ownership to public parkland.
+The land was part of the Rockingham Estate and remained in private hands until 1959, when the family sold it to the Irish Land Commission after the main house burned down.
+Since then, the grounds have been managed as a public park open to all visitors.

 The community of curious travelers